 Trust the Experts for the Right Solution

-At Keeney Home Services , we don’t just look at the roof—we evaluate the entire home system, from the attic to ventilation, soffits, and gutters.
+At Larson & Keeney Home Services , we don’t just look at the roof—we evaluate the entire home system, from the attic to ventilation, soffits, and gutters.
 This allows us to diagnose and fix problems at their source, rather than just treating symptoms.

 If you think you have a roof leak, don’t jump to conclusions.
 It’s likely an attic issue, and replacing your roof won’t fix it.
 Our team takes photos, shoots videos, and educates homeowners so they understand what’s really happening and how to fix it properly.